nowsecure/secure-mobile-development/sensitive_data/2014-06-05-fully-validate-ssl-tsl.md

 ## Accepting of self-signed certificates

 It is common for developers to disable certificate validation in applications for many purposes.
 For example, the developer may not way to test code on the production server, but does not have a domain/certificate for the test environment.
 In this case, the developer may add some code to the networking library which allows all certificates to be valid.
 By doing this, it allows an attacker to man-in-the-middle the application simply by using a self-signed certificate.
 This effectively nullifies the value of TLS.
-The only value this would gain you over a plaintext connection is the fact that it requires an active mitm to view/modify traffic.
+The only value this would gain you over a plaintext connection is the fact that it requires an active MITM to view/modify traffic.
 Where as a plaintext connection can be passively mmonitored.

 ### Vulnerable code:
 An example of the developer mistake would look something like the following on Android: